autogoal/survey/docs/index.md

 Finally, the [performance estimation function](./performance-estimation) measures the expected performance of any given pipeline in the task at hand.
 The simplest performance estimation consists in evaluating the pipeline in a validation dataset, but evaluating machine learning algorithms is a costly task, especially when using models with millions or billions of parameters, like the largest neural networks.
 Thus, we often want to estimate this performance either by evaluating in smaller sets or by creating surrogate functions that approximate it.
-Furthermore, we often want to optimize more than one performance indicator, which may be in contradiction, such as accuracy versus model complexity (to reduce inference time).
+Furthermore, we often want to optimize more than one performance indicator, which may be in contradiction, such as accuracy versus model complexity (e.g., to reduce inference time in a production scenario).

 ## Flavours of AutoML